BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Detailed Design and Implementation

 \subsection{Online network-based scale plan generation}

-When the planner is notified to scale the parameters on $t$ target instances, it will get $s$ sources from the parameter pool, find $t$ spare instances and generate a plan to send parameters from $s$s to $t$s.
+When the planner is notified to scale the parameters onto $n$ new GPUs, it will get $s$ sources from the parameter pool, find $t$ spare GPUs as target and generate a plan on how to send parameters from $s$ sources to a subset of $n$ GPUs in $t$ targets.
+There are three metrics to minimize for the generation: (1) the scale time, (2) the plan generation time, and (3) the interference with serving workloads.

-The plan is essentially spanning trees~\cite{DBLP:conf/icpp/VerstoepLB96}, e.g., $s_0 \rightarrow t_0, s_1 \rightarrow t_1, t_1 \rightarrow t_2$ means there are two trees: $s_0$ will send the parameter to $t_0$, and $s_1$ will send the parameter to $t_1$ and $t_1$ will send the parameter to $t_2$.
-Besides minimizing the scale time, there are additional two requirements for the plan: (1) generating the plan in a short time and (2) minimizing the interference with serving workloads.

-To quickly generate the plan online, we use a three-step greedily algorithm as shown in Algorithm~\ref{alg:plan}.
-First, we group all targets connected via NVLink into a group (Line 1).
-The parameters will only load to one instance in the group, while others receive the parameter through NVLink broadcast.
-This reduces complexity without sacrificing speed, because the NVLink broadcast time is negligible.
-For example, for a Llama2-7B model, Transferring it with 200\,Gbps RDMA would take 650ms, while broadcasting it with NVLink only takes 105ms in practice.

-While NVLink can dramatically improve multicast speed, it is not always applicable because: (1) GPUs with NVLink are typically used to form a single instance for large models (e.g., Llama-2 70B) and (2) clusters may lack NVLink (see {\fig{fig:gputopo}} (b)).

-Second, to avoid network interference, we remove links between sources and targets that could cause interference, guided by the serving workloads (Line 2).
-For example, in P/D disaggregation, only the prefill instance will send data to the decode instance.
-Since these flows are static throughout the inference, we can systematically prune them before generating the plan.
-Our prune is based on whether a source has outcast link: e.g., if $s_i$ also sends outcast network, we will delete $s$ from the sources.
+\stitle{Modeling the network between GPUs.\,} Effectively generating a plan requires a model of the network between sources and targets, which is non-trivial due to the complexity of the network topology in serving clusters.
+Our model assumes a simplified scale-up and scale-out network hybrid networking, widely adopted for GPU clusters~\cite{dellAiFabric, DBLP:conf/hoti/WangGSZH24, nvidia-compute-network}. {\fig{fig:network-topo}} (a) illustrates the modelling.